ArcStan3/persons-api/readme.md

 ## Endpoints for Persons
 ### `GET /persons`
-Outputs all persons in the database
+Returns all persons in the database

 Example call:
 ```